jonlpersson/ed-latimore/site/_posts/2024-01-22-8-counterintuitive-strategies-to-make-a-relationship-last.md

   - Relationships
 description: >-
   This post blends my personal experience, general observations, and scientific research about what makes a relationship a fruitful, positive experience.
-I don’t know if these points will be new or groundbreaking, but they are useful and have served me and others well.

-  Whether you're single or 20 years into a relationship, there is value here.
 image: /assets/images/drafts/edandannabeforewedding-54-41.jpeg
 ---
 A big reason relationships fail today is the assumption that healthy relationships are entirely subjective.
 While every couple has unique dynamics, the fundamentals of a strong partnership are largely universal.
 As Tolstoy wrote, "Happy families are all alike; every unhappy family is unhappy in its own way."